seborama/govcr/README.md

 ## Documentation

 **govcr** is a wrapper around the Go `http.Client` which offers the ability to run pre-recorded HTTP requests ('**tracks**') instead of live HTTP calls.

+The code documentation can be found on [godoc](http://godoc.org/github.com/seborama/govcr).

 When using **govcr**'s `http.Client`, the request is matched against the **tracks** on the '**cassette**':